Abyssal channel: Channel sinuosity and migration

 Lateral migration and accretion plays an important part in fluvial systems.
 It is the feature of submarine channels that is most analogous with its terrestrial counterpart.
 It consists of erosion on the outerbank and deposition on the inner bank as a point bar.
 However, there are significant dissimilarities the biggest in that submarine channels can exhibit both lateral and vertical migration.
 Fluvial systems do not exhibit this vertical component.
 Lateral accretion packages are believed to form as a result of depositional rather than topographical forcing.
 This lateral migration only style of sinuosity is believed to be somewhat rare in occurrence within turbidite systems.

 Vertical migration is exhibited in submarine channels systems in the form of channel stacking.
 As flows in channels subside, channels are infilled with sediment.
 When the flow is re-initiated, there is then a slight shift laterally in the flow thalweg causing a displaced incision.
 Mayall suggests that this vertical movement could be as a result of changes in seafloor topography due to salt/shale tectonics or fault movement.
 The other alternative they suggest is through undefined “depositional processes”.
 One potential process may be as a result of heterogeneous infilling of the older channel forming an offset conduit for later flows.
 Whatever the process this stacking plays an important role in aggradational systems and potentially is one of the leading controls in the formation of levee confined complexes.
-In terms of sinuosity, Mayall hows that this vertical migration occurs on the outward sides of bends reinforcing any pre-existing curvature.
+In terms of sinuosity, Mayall shows that this vertical migration occurs on the outward sides of bends reinforcing any pre-existing curvature.

 Aggradational channels commonly form where the slope is “below grade.”
 This results in the deposition of broad, amalgamated and highly sand rich channels which are significantly affected by the slope morphology.
 The channel width versus slope relationship is control by the Froude number of flows along the channel.
 When Froude numbers are low (<1.0) channel widths remain constant, however when Froude number oscillate around unity, channel widths fall rapidly with channel-floor slope.
 This provides a mechanism for generating channel widths capable of maintaining near-critical flow by channel narrowing and enhanced sedimentation.
 This behavior is controlled by an unknown constant that could not be found experimentally.

 The morphology and topography of the slope that any turbidite channel crosses is inevitably going to affect the geometry of the channel.
 This can result in subtle changes in channel path to major diversions in channel flow.
 Topographic influences can come in the form of the surface expression of faults or changes in topography as a result of salt/shale tectonics, whether through diapirism or subsurface folding.